Bollywood celebs and their 'oops' posts on social networking sites

-Celebrity tweets and posts not only have a wide reach but also possess the power to trigger gossip, controversies and even a laugh or two.
-As Jackky Bhagnani recently made a howler on social media by misspelling Malala Yousafzai’s name, we take a look at some loose cannons from Bollywood
+Celebrity tweets and posts possess the power to trigger gossip, controversies and even a laugh or two.
+As Jackky Bhagnani recently made a howler, we look at some loose cannons from Bollywood

 Bollywood celebs love to interact with fans and express their feelings on social networking sites.
 But, sometimes in their enthusiasm and rush to put their thoughts online, they have become the butt of jokes and criticism.